DecisionsDev/odm-docker-kubernetes/authentication/README.md

         jvmOptionsRef: my-odm-dc-jvm-options-configmap
       ```

-- Add `useSystemPropertiesForHttpClientConnections="true"` in `openIdWebSecurity.xml` and update the secret that contains that file.
+- Add the parameter `useSystemPropertiesForHttpClientConnections="true"` in both openIdConnectClient elements in `openIdWebSecurity.xml` and update the secret that contains that file.

 - Then redeploy the chart.